Religious views on suicide: Christianity

 Protestants, such as most mainstream Evangelicals, Charismatics, Pentecostals, and other denominations have often argued that suicide is self-murder, and so anyone who performs the act is sinning and it is the same as if the person murdered another human being.
 An additional view concerns the act of asking for salvation and accepting Jesus Christ as personal savior, which must be done prior to death.
 The unpardonable sin then becomes not the suicide itself, but rather the refusal of the gift of salvation.
 Most Pentecostals believe that a born-again person can still go to Heaven because the blood of Jesus covers the sin of suicide.

 Suicide is regarded generally within the Eastern Orthodoxy tradition as a rejection of God's gift of physical life, a failure of stewardship, an act of despair, and a transgression of the sixth commandment, "You shall not kill".

 The Orthodox Church normally denies a Christian burial to a person who has died by suicide.
 However, factors bearing on the particular case may become known to the priest who must share this information with the diocesan bishop; the bishop will consider the factors and make the decision concerning funeral services.
 However, the Eastern Orthodox Church shows compassion on those who have taken their own life because of mental illness or severe emotional stress, when a physician can verify a condition of impaired rationality.

 Some other denominations of Christianity may not condemn those who die by suicide per se as committing a sin, even if suicide is not viewed favorably; factors such as motive, character, etc. are believed to be taken into account.
 One such example is The New Church.
-In the Church of Jesus Christ of Latter-day Saints (LDS Church), suicide is generally viewed as wrong, although the victim may not be considered responsible for the act depending on the circumstances.
+In the Church of Jesus Christ of Latter-day Saints, suicide is generally viewed as wrong, however the Church teaches those who die by suicide may not be responsible for their actions due to their circumstances and the act "will not be a defining characteristic of their eternities."

 Islam

 In Islam, suicide is considered a major sin, and those who kill themselves are disobedient.
 They will be punished in the Fire on the Day of Judgment because of this crime they committed.
 However, committing this sin does not take one out of the fold of Islam, and according to some scholars, nor does it necessarily condemn them to eternal damnation in Hell.
-As evidenced in the Qur'an:
+As evidenced in the Quran:

 "And to Allāh belongs whatever is in the heavens and whatever is on the earth.
 He forgives whom He wills and punishes whom He wills.
 And Allāh is Forgiving and Merciful."